dvinubius/nest-bookmarks-api/README.md

     - -> Service
       - -> DBConnector or other tools (encryption libs, save to fs, make external calls etc.)

-An optimal approach to testing would be e2e at different levels of the hierarchy (but always go all the way down):
+An optimal approach to testing would be integration at different levels of the hierarchy (but always go all the way down):

+### 📝 _Integrated Unit Tests_

-Run a test DB for all tests below
+> Run a **test DB** for all tests below

 1. prisma service: prisma itself is already tested
    - see if the cleanup works as expected
-2. e2e on the auth service (unit test + some value checks)
+2. service level

+   - test:

+     - auth service
+     - bookmarks service
+     - user service

    - Use the real prisma service
-- **Rely on prisma service** being tested already
+   - **Rely on prisma service** to be tested already
+   - perform value checks via scenarios (as in e2e):
+     - can it be retrieved after created?
+     - can an update be observed?
+     - can a delete be observed?
+     - can user credentials be used to login after used to sign up?

-- check that saved values are correct / check that external calls are made etc.
+- check that external calls are made (not in this app)
 - possibly mock some calls
   - like argon.hash(), since these provide different values each time
   - external calls
   - if external calls are typically awaited to return before returning from the unit call, the result can be checked for correctness

+3. controller level
+   - test
-3. e2e on the auth controller
+     - auth controller
+     - bookmarks controller
+     - users controller

+- use actual auth / bookmark / user services
-   - **rely on auth service** being tested
+- **rely on auth / bookmark services** to be tested
+- check merely for calls on the service methods (as long as controller performs no additional logic)
+- possibly check validation, route guards etc.
-   - create complex e2e scenarios and check that values are as expected:
+- complex e2e scenarios to check for data consistency
-     - User saves via @Patch(), user reads via @Get() -> value is the upated one, as expected
+  - signup, logout, login (probably tested at service level)
+  - login route, then refresh token route, then logout, then cannot refresh token route any more

+Checks for correct changes / returned values may be split up btw. service level & controller level.
+If service is tested to perform a correct update, and the controller is tested to call the service, we don't need to check for data consistency.

 ## Established patterns for testing